kyleliang919/forward_forward_gpt/README.md

 ## Problems
 * Forward forward can't train embedding, simply because there is not really a difference between "positive" and "negative", the current hack is adding another "skip connection" from the embeddings directly to the end loss.

+* my implementation is slow and not really optimized to utilize the best performance advantage of forward forward algorithm (This will be a future work, you are welcome to contribute and make things run faster.)

 ### Dependencies

 * transformer